Websites in the AI Era: Stability, Security, and Maintenance

 • proof that a business exists and operates,

-The problem is that most entrepreneurs still treat a website as a one-time project:
+The problem is that most business owners treat a website as a one-time project:

 This approach inevitably leads to: